 If a ‘one size fits all’ education system is prescribed, then it needs to include diverse perspectives and engender open debate on controversial topics.
 Currently, a uniform philosophy is presented, to the exclusion of all others.

 The so-called “harm reduction” approach to drugs education is counterproductive.
 Young people should not see decisions regarding using illegal drugs as mere personal risk assessment.
 The impact on family, employers, neighbours and state-funded services take such decisions out of the realm of personal preference and firmly into the arena of moral responsibility.
 Conspiratorial “we’re here to help you stay safe when using drugs” style presentations should be banished from schools.
 Parental concern and the wellbeing of wider society should take precedence over the irresponsible, amoral liberalism that currently underpins drugs education.

 As well as information about alcohol, pupils should hear the case that drunkenness is inherently irresponsible and should not be socially acceptable, and the case for teetotalism.
 Having heard these points of view, they will be better able to form their own opinion.

-The Scottish Government’s official sex education resources are grossly indecent, positively promoting pornography and masturbation, some disturbing and dangerous sexual practices, and endorsing illegal under-age sex.
+The Scottish Government’s official sex education resources are grossly indecent, positively promoting pornography and masturbation, presenting as valid some disturbing and dangerous sexual practices, and endorsing illegal under-age sex.
 The tone is often trivialising and the content is too explicit at younger ages.
 We would require schools to publish all relationship, sexual health and parenthood resources used, so that parents could see for themselves what is being taught and, if they wish, withdraw their children from these classes (which would remain a right in law).

 The moral arguments and emotional consequences relating to abortion should be discussed, instead of the current presentation of abortion as the obvious solution to unwanted pregnancy.